Jeff Bezos Steps Down as Amazon CEO

 Many Wall Street analysts were skeptical that the company could expand its business beyond books and a prominent bond analyst predicted it was at risk of failing altogether.

 In June of 2000, Lehman’s Ravi Suria issued a report saying Amazon shows the “financial characteristics that have driven innumerable retailers to disaster throughout history.”
 The share price fell 20 percent on the day the report was released.
+(An aside: Suria’s career didn’t suffer from this call.
+One year later, he left Lehman to become a managing director at Duquesne Capital Management, where he managed multibillion dollar investment portfolios.
+In 2008, he founded his own hedge fund Valmiki Capital, which is still going.)

 ”Look, they’ve shown us that the book business can be a very nice, profitable business online,” Mark J. Rowen, a senior Internet analyst at Prudential Securities, told the New York Times in 2002. ”The only problem is the book, video, music market is limited, and ultimately if Amazon is going to justify its market capitalization, it is going to have to show that other categories are viable on the Internet.
 So far, they have not shown that sales of other merchandise can grow rapidly and be profitable.”